Diagrammatics-Web/hpg-lib/README.md

 - [ ] proper labelings
     - s.t. around each internal vertex, the numbers 1-4 appear once each
     - this is already implemented in Dr. Swanson’s research code for smaller webs
-- [ ] tagging vertices with edge starting point — "tags"
+- [ ] tagging vertices with edge starting point
-- [ ] ability to get dual graph
+ability to get dual graph
 - [ ] permutations of the boundary vertices — trouble is this model is very unstructured, so may not be interesting enough to warrant implementing
 - [ ] symmetrized six-vertex pictures: convert to plabic, partial convert from plabic in contracted case
+- [ ] tags
 - [ ] Chris Fraser 2-column case
 - [ ] uncrossing rules, other reduction rules, formal sums of webs
 - [ ] separation labeling